 I’m always trying to find different ways to review important science vocabulary and key concepts for a unit in my classroom.
 Worksheets are good, but they are hardly exciting.
-One of the review strategies I like to use is a domino review game.
+One of the methods I like to use are science domino reviews.

 My students like that it is more interactive because they can work in pairs or small groups.
 I’ve found that it’s a great activity to keep my students engaged and it allows me the chance to address any misconceptions as they work together through the review.

 Domino reviews are printable activities that contain a set of “domino pieces”.
 Each domino is printed with a different question, definition, or vocabulary term that matches up with another domino within the set.

 I like to print out multiple sets of the domino pieces on different colored cardstock so I can laminate and cut them out ahead of time.
 The different colored paper makes my life easier down the road when a student inevitably drops a domino piece on the floor.
 I can immediately find the set it belongs to just by matching up the color.

 After I cut out the domino pieces, I place each set in a baggie to keep them organized and easy for me to distribute to my student groups.
 I prefer to cut them out myself because it drives me crazy if the edges aren’t straight, but you can let your students cut them out for you if you like to live on the wild side.